krishivpatel/Amazon_URL_Shortner/README.md

 Beautiful, isn't it?

-This project was created in Python, for personal use.
-Sending friends and family Amazon URLs was an eyesore, so this was conceived as soon as I noticed a consistent pattern of redundancy within Amazon URLs.
+This project was created in Python.
+Sending friends and family Amazon URLs was an eyesore, so this was conceived as soon as we noticed a consistent pattern of redundancy within Amazon URLs.

 ## Dependencies to PIP-Install
 - **colorama** (for colors)